juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 The code is self-explanatory although there are some important things to highlight:

-the first layer of type HDF5Data reads a train.txt file and not our HDF5 file directly, this txt file has the path of the HDF5 file, that just how Caffe works.
+The first layer of type HDF5Data reads a train.txt file and not our HDF5 file directly, this txt file has the path of the HDF5 file.

 You can see that we have two HDF5Data layers, this is because for the training phase we are going to use a different dataset than the test phase, the test phase will reference the HDF5Data that corresponds to our test set.

-Another thing to highlight is the Embed layer, although the documentation, is very scarce about this type of layer on the web I think I managed to make it work correctly, this layer will specify the input dimensions to 250 this will be our total vocabulary and the expanded vector of 50 as specified by the output property, this means that this layer will store on a blob a matrix of 250 by 50 where each row or word will have a different feature representation of 50 dimensions, this layer will do a lookup operation for each index in our vocabulary, this functionality is required to be able to implement a word-embedding functionality correctly.
+Another thing to highlight is the embed layer, although I couldnt find much information about how this layer works I think I managed to make it work correctly, this layer will specify the input dimensions to 250 this will be our total vocabulary and the expanded vector of 50 as specified by the output property, this means that this layer will store on a blob a matrix of 250 by 50 where each row or word will have a different feature representation of 50 dimensions, this layer will do a lookup operation (instead of a multiplication operation) for each index in our vocabulary, this functionality is required to be able to implement a word-embedding functionality correctly.

-After the Embed layer, we specify a hidden layer with relu neurons, specifically 200 neurons, this will allow us to transform even more our feature representations of word embeddings on a non-linearity fashion.
+After the embed layer, we specify a hidden layer with rectified linear neurons, specifically 200 neurons, this will allow us to combine the three different word embeddings to a different feature representation dimensionality.

-Finally, we do an inner product to fit the dimensions of our desired output (250), because at the end we want to output a long vector of 250 dimensions full of probabilities.
+Finally, we do an inner product to fit the dimensions of our last layer (200) to the desired 250 dimension for the output.

-When we have this vector of 250 dimensions with numbers we can pass it through a softmax layer to calculate a probability distribution, specifically, this layer is called SoftmaxWithLoss this layer calculates the probability distribution and also calculates the loss with respect to our target labels.
+Finally we can convert this 250 vector to a vector of probabilities using a softmax layer to calculate a probability distribution, specifically, this layer is called SoftmaxWithLoss because it calculates a probability distribution and also calculates the loss with respect to our target labels.

 ![architecture]({{site.baseurl}}/assets/architectureWordEmbeddingsNet.jpg)

-3. Caffe NeuralNet deploy model definition
+3.Caffe neural net deploy model definition
 In Caffe you can have multiples models of a network, in this case, we want a deployed model, this model will be used only when all our weights are trained and we have our network ready for production, this involves some small changes to the original architecture.
 What we do here is to copy the train_val.prototxt to a new file called deploy.prototxt, and we are going to do some small modifications: